danhjoseph/wikiskraper/README.md

 ## Running the server

-To run the server, run the following command:
+To run the server, run the following command from the root directory:
 ```
 uvicorn main:app --reload
 ```